 The summer internship program at the Jacobs Institute (JI) provides unique experiences and an innovative environment to support the professionalism, collaboration, leadership, and creativity of exceptional young people.
-It is a 9-week internship program, from June 1 to August 4, 2017, that is unlike any other.
+It is an 8-week internship program, from Monday, June 12, 2023 to Friday, August 4, 2023.

-The JI is where science, art, medicine, engineering, research, social media, education, business, community outreach, law, entrepreneurship, and technology meld together.
-The JI fosters these collaborations to create the next generation of medical technology to treat heart attacks and strokes in Western New York and beyond.
+This is where science, art, medicine, engineering, research, social media, education, business, community outreach, law, entrepreneurship, and technology meld together.
+The JI fosters these collaborations to create the next generation of medical technology to treat heart attacks and strokes in Western New York and beyond as well as foster the next generation of leaders in healthcare.
 This is the place to be if you are looking for an internship experience unlike any other.

-The JI is uniquely located between a state-of-the-art hospital and a world-class university.
+The JI is uniquely located between a state-of-the-art hospital and a world-class university research center.
 As such, we have access to first-rate physicians and hi-tech research and clinical facilities.
 The programs and services we offer to global medical device companies and smaller biotech startups allow interns to interact with physicians, sales representatives, engineers, business leaders, and entrepreneurs.
-Being a part of the Western New York community, we run programs and interact with Buffalo’s students to teach them about heart attacks and strokes.
-Numerous other fields of study support the Jacobs Institute mission, making this the ideal place to be a summer intern.
+As an active member of the Western New York community, we run programs and interact with Buffalo’s students to teach them about heart attacks and strokes.

-The Jacobs Institute also provides enrichment to interns through a Lunch and Learn series.
+The JI also provides enrichment to interns through a Lunch and Learn series.
 Interns have lunch with various leaders from the Gates Vascular Institute, University at Buffalo, the Buffalo Niagara Medical Campus, and more.
 This is designed to showcase the diversity of professionals in Western New York.
 It exposes interns to Buffalo’s thought leaders and expands their professional network.
-Our college interns also have the chance to mentor high school interns.
-This teaches leadership and team management.

 The summer internship program is truly an experience unlike any other.
 We invite you to learn more and apply for this year’s internship program.

-The Jacobs Institute seeks a summer intern with an engineering background and desire to understand and improve vascular medical simulation opportunities.
-Interns will be immersed in the clinical environment, watching simulation tools such as the Mentice endovascular simulator and 3D-printed vascular flow models.
-Identifying need for improvement is key to innovation.
-You will have the opportunity to work with biomedical engineers, hospital surgeons, university researchers, and other interns on collaborative, impactful projects to showcase at the end of the summer.
-Seeking a candidate with an interest in engineering and medicine, who is also comfortable in leadership and teaching roles.
+The Jacobs Institute seeks a summer intern with a science, engineering, regulatory, or healthcare background and desire to further understand moving medical device research and development to clinical study, FDA review, and ultimately to patients.
+Interns will be immersed in the clinical, quality, and regulatory environment, supporting JI’s new Office of Regulatory Services with partners of the Jacobs Institute who are either involved in clinical studies or preparing a marketing submission to FDA.
+You will have the opportunity to work with regulatory staff, clinicians, hospital surgeons, biomedical engineers, university researchers, and other interns on collaborative, impactful projects to showcase at the end of the summer.
+Seeking a candidate with an interest in science, engineering, quality, regulatory, or healthcare, and one who is also comfortable in leadership roles.
 Quick learners with unique ideas and great personal skills need apply.

-“This summer the Jacobs Institute provided me with a place to learn and grow as a professional.
+“This summer the Jacobs Institute provided me with a place to learn and grow as a professional.”– Adam K., 2016

 *We will notify all applicants, whether they made it to in-person or phone interview or if they are no longer considered for the internship program.